-Note: This page contains side effects data for the generic drug tretinoin topical.
-It is possible that some of the dosage forms included below may not apply to the brand name Renova.
+Note: This document contains side effect information about tretinoin topical.
+Some of the dosage forms listed on this page may not apply to the brand name Renova.

 Applies to tretinoin topical: topical cream, topical gel/jelly, topical lotion.

-As well as its needed effects, tretinoin topical (the active ingredient contained in Renova) may cause some unwanted effects.
+Along with its needed effects, tretinoin topical (the active ingredient contained in Renova) may cause some unwanted effects.
 Although not all of these side effects may occur, if they do occur they may need medical attention.